Cytnx-dev/Cytnx/docs/source/guide/uniten/bond.rst

     Deg>>   20   8  39  18  49  15  30  19  16  12   6   8

-Here, we can observe the quantum numbers of **bd_sym_u1_a** combine with **bd_sym_u1_c** and generate 12 quantum numbers, respecting the combine rule (addition) of the U1 symmetry.
+Here, we can observe the quantum numbers of **bd_sym_u1_a** combine with **bd_sym_u1_c** and generate 12 quantum numbers, respecting the combine rule (addition) of the *U1* symmetry.

 .. note::

     The Bonds need to be in the same direction to be combined.
-As a physical interpretation, one cannot combine a ket state with a bra state!
+As a physical interpretation, one cannot combine a ket state with a bra state.

 .. warning::

-    When no symmetry argument is given in the creation of a bond with quantum numbers, U1 is assumed by default as the symmetry group.
+    When no symmetry argument is given in the creation of a Bond with quantum numbers, *U1* is assumed by default as the symmetry group.